Night trains guide: Riding the rails after hours

 Charge your devices

 Don’t count on there being a power socket in your compartment, so make sure your electronic devices are charged prior to your journey.
 An external power pack is a great investment for your Eurail journey in general but especially so for longer, overnight journeys.

 Passport control and customs

-Depending on the route, you may be woken up as the train crosses borders, usually by customs.
+Depending on the route, customs might wake you up as the train crosses borders.
 The train manager is likely to keep hold of your passport overnight so don’t be alarmed if he or she asks for it.
 This is normal practice.
 I have been woken up by customs at various points however, which is also normal.

 7 p.m. rule

 Knowing this rule can save you valuable travel days if you have a flexi Eurail Pass!
 If you’re taking a train that departs after 7 p.m. and arrives at its final destination after 4 a.m. the next day (even if you get off before that) then the journey only counts on the date starting after midnight.
 For example, if you leave Amsterdam in the evening of July 20 and arrive in Zurich on the morning of July 21, then the journey will only count as one day’s travel on July 21.
 One thing to note is that this doesn’t count for the day of activation of your pass.

 Learn more about night trains on the Eurail.com website.